AJFrio/AIDev/README.md

 ## Available Tools

-The AI assistant has access to these tools:
+The AI Dev has access to these tools:

 ### `get_directory`
 Retrieves the contents of the current directory, showing files and subdirectories.